❦ First Published on

 Keep an eye on your Terminal window and make sure to wait until the extraction finishes.
 Once it is done, go back to the Applications folder and double-click on Jagged Alliance 2.
 You should see something like this appear after a couple of introduction screens:

 Jump up and off your chair but be careful not hurt your knees, spill any drinks or startle pets or partners.
-You are headed to Arulco, and you’re the boss, and whichever version you play, the original manual is informative and helpful.
+You are headed to Arulco, and you’re the boss.
+Whichever version you play, the original manual is informative and helpful, but check these keyboard shortcuts if you do play v1.13.